 What Type of German Shepherd Do You Have?

-The German Shepherd breed has been popular ever since its original namesake was coined a century and a half ago.
+The German Shepherd breed types have been popular ever since their original namesake was coined a century and a half ago.
 Thanks to rigorous breeding procedures, the breed continues to share many of the same traits that they first did years ago.